Xingtao/FFdynamic/pluginExample/README.md

 ```

-* Use 'AVDictionary' (just the FFmpeg's way, flexiable but not type checked)
+* Method 2: Use 'AVDictionary' (just the FFmpeg's way, flexiable but not type checked)

 ``` c++
        videoDehazeOption.setDouble("FogFactor", 0.94);